 Yes, in case you haven’t spotted it – St John, Santini/Saint, Gabriel(le), Archangel – as with the Book of Mormon-derived Battlestar Galactica, religious imagery was strong in Airwolf.
 Moffet?
 A traitorous former employee of Archangel and therefore a fallen angel?
 Certainly.
 The one most beloved of God, entrusted with God’s own power?
 Perhaps Moffet was even the Devil himself.

 In contrast, while Hawke later denies in the season that he’s ‘keen on biblical justice’, he is very much an American Jesus – the morally white, right hand of God, dealing out fiery vengeance to evil doers, usually with Hellfire (missiles).
-Indeed, pretty much everyone’s reaction to the helicopter’s death-dealing capabilities was ‘God in Heaven’, to which Hawke’s response is a typically laconic ‘Yeah.’
+Indeed, the typical reaction to the helicopter’s ability to deal out genocide at the touch of a button is ‘God in Heaven’, to which Hawke’s response is an equally typical laconic ‘Yeah.’

 The show does become polytheistic at points: Airwolf is hidden away in a mesa in the ‘Valley of the Gods’ (actually Monument Valley in California); Moffet worked for ‘Project Proteus’ in the 70s; Hawke and Airwolf face a sophisticated missile system called Thor in Fight Like A Dove; and, from the second season, Archangel’s boss is revealed to be ‘Zeus’.
 However, Jesus-Hawke is always superior: Thor is defeated, Zeus is always in the wrong, and Christianity remains top faith in Airwolf, albeit a very staunch, right-wing Christianity in which Jesus is happy to empty an arsenal of missiles into a sand dune to kill the fallen angel who raped and murdered his girlfriend.